ioanagornateanu/Opencart-project/README.md

  Tool used: Postman

 API tests are executed based on the checklist.
-The collection used can be found here:
+The collection used can be found here: [Postman collection](https://github.com/ioanagornateanu/Opencart-project/blob/main/API%20PROJECT.postman_collection.json)